-11.3 Interdependencies
+10.2 Interdependencies

-- a.
-The Contractor should note the following interdependencies: - 1.
-GMICP is responsible for authorising and issuing Patient Group Directions on behalf of Salford City Council. - 2.
+The Contractor should note the following interdependencies:

+- 1. GM ICB is responsible for authorising and issuing Patient Group Directions on behalf of Salford City Council. - 2.
 Pinnacle Health Partnership is the operator of PharmOutcomes.
-Salford City Council requires our contractors to use PharmOutcomes to record consultations. - 3.
-The Centre for Pharmacy Postgraduate Education (CPPE) offers e-learning for pharmacists and technicians involved in the provision of emergency hormonal contraception and operates the Declaration of Competence scheme.
+Salford City Council requires our contractors to use PharmOutcomes to record consultations. - The Centre for Pharmacy Postgraduate Education (CPPE) offers e-learning for pharmacists and technicians involved in the provision of emergency hormonal contraception and operates the Declaration of Competence scheme. - 4.
+NHS England's eLeaning for healthcare (eLFH) provides e-learning programmes and modules in collaboration with organisations including Royal Colleges, Department of Health and Social Care, UK Health Security Agency and the Office for Health Improvement and Disparities.
+For EHC delivery, eLFH modules on safeguarding (children and adults) and PGDs should be completed.

-12. Performance and Outcomes
+11. Performance and Outcomes

-12.1 Outcomes Monitoring
+11.1 Outcomes Monitoring

-a.
 Salford City Council aims that provision of the emergency hormonal contraception scheme will contribute to achieving the following outcomes which are regularly monitored:

-Outcome Indicators Source 1 Reduction in the number of unintended conceptions Rate and number of abortions Rate and number of second or subsequent abortions DHSC Abortion Statistics 2 Reduction in the number of under-18 conceptions Number and rate of under- 18 conceptions ONS Conception Statistics
+Outcome Indicators Source 1 Reduction in the number of unintended conceptions Rate and number of abortions Rate and number of second or subsequent abortions DHSC Abortion Statistics 2 Reduction in the number of under-18 conceptions Number and rate of under-18 conceptions ONS Conception Statistics

-12.2 Service Monitoring
+11.2 Service Monitoring

 - a.
 Salford City Council requires the Contractor to record all consultations using PharmOutcomes and to submit invoices through PharmOutcomes. - b.
-Salford will use the data for the purposes of monitoring provision, audit and for post-payment verification
+Salford will use the data for the purposes of monitoring provision, audit and for post-payment verification.

-Indicator Source Frequency 1 Number of consultations for emergency contraception PharmOutcomes Commissioners will extract from PharmOutcomes on a quarterly basis 2 Number of clients issued and supplied with emergency contraceptive pills PharmOutcomes Commissioners will extract from PharmOutcomes on a quarterly basis
+Indicator Source Frequency 1 Number of consultations for emergency contraception PharmOutcomes Commissioners will extract from PharmOutcomes on a quarterly basis 2 Number of service users issued and supplied with emergency contraceptive pills PharmOutcomes Commissioners will extract from PharmOutcomes on a quarterly basis c.
+Upon signing the Public Health Services Contract for the EHC LCS, Contractors will be asked if they are registered for the NHS Pharmacy Contraception Scheme.
+This will enable the Commissioner to plan service delivery for sexual and reproductive health provision using this information, and gauge access to these services.

-12.3 Contract monitoring and compliance
+11.3 Contract monitoring and compliance

 - a.
-NHS England is responsible for monitoring compliance with the NHS Community Pharmacy Contractual Framework - b.
-Salford City Council will monitor compliance with the terms and conditions set out in this contract and may make arrangements for visits to contractors when appropriate.
+NHS England is responsible for monitoring compliance with the NHS Community Pharmacy Contractual Framework. - b.
+Salford City Council will monitor compliance with the terms and conditions set out in this contract and the Commissioner may make arrangements for visits to Contractors when appropriate.

-12.4 Complaints, compliments and suggestions
+11.4 Complaints, compliments and suggestions

 - a.
-The Contractor is required to have a process for receiving, reviewing, and responding to complaints and suggestions - b.
-The Contractor will inform the Commissioner in the event that a complaint is received about the emergency hormonal contraception scheme.
+The Contractor is required to have a process for receiving, reviewing, and responding to complaints and suggestions. - b.
+The Contractor will inform the Commissioner in the event that a complaint is received about the emergency hormonal contraception (EHC) service.

-13. Remuneration
+12. Remuneration

-13.1 Fees
+12.1 Fees